pa2si/tortuga/README.md

 - Programs section with carousel
   - media queries for the arrows
 - contact section with buttons for privacy and imprint

+- SEO
+  - robots js
+  - static and dynamic sitemap
+  - static and dynamic title
+  - static and dynamic opengraph
+  -